 Director: Dee Rees

-Stars: Jason Mitchell, Carey Mulligan, Jason Clarke
+Cast: Jason Mitchell, Carey Mulligan, Jason Clarke

 Life after the war is tough, and the two war veterans have been experiencing a series of unfortunate events as they try to make their lives better by working on a rural Mississippi farm.